 Indicates whether measurement gap is required for the UE to perform intra-frequency SSB based measurements on the concerned serving cell.
 Value gap indicates that a measurement gap is needed if any of the UE configured BWPs (except the BWP(s) configured with servingCellMO associated with NCD-SSB) do not contain the frequency domain resources of the SSB associated to the initial DL BWP (CD-SSB).
 Value no-gap indicates a measurement gap is not needed to measure the SSB associated to the initial DL BWP (CD-SSB) for all configured BWPs (except the BWP(s) configured with servingCellMO associated with NCD-SSB), no matter the SSB is within the configured BWP or not.
-This field shall be set to 'no-gap' for the corresponding band(s) where bwpOperationMeasWithoutInterrupt-r18 is supported by the UE.
+This field shall be set to 'no-gap' for the serving cell(s) belonging to the corresponding band(s) where bwpOperationMeasWithoutInterrupt-r18 is supported by the UE.